Big Tech negotiation

 As with most job offers, this is the stable, predictable component that you can use to pay your mortgage or car payment.
 You can’t know what company performance might look like in the future, so it’s hard to estimate how much of a bonus you’ll get or what your RSUs will be worth when they vest.

 Microsoft’s base salary offers tend to be pretty competitive with other big tech firms.
-If you’re wondering whether the salary you’re offered is competitive, levels.fyi or paysa.com are both good places to start.
+If you’re wondering whether the salary you’re offered is competitive, blind and levels.fyi are good places to start.

 In my experience, Microsoft will move on base salary by a pretty decent amount.
 This is somewhat unusual as other big tech firms are often very stubborn on base salary.
 They’re generally more flexible when you have not disclosed salary history or expectations.